ritwizsinha/obsidian-notes/DSA/Creating Data Structures.md

 ### Using Linked List
 Cpp has the item list which supports insertion and deletion in O(1).
 We don't get random access but front and end access is very fast.

+### Minimum Stack
+To get minimum element in O(1) time and maintain the invariant of stack push, pop, end top, we store two elements in the stack item, the minimum element and the current element upto now.
+This could also be used for other commutative operations like lcm, gcd, +, -.

+### Tournament Tree
+For an N ary tree having either 0 or n elements the number of leaf and internal nodes are related by Leafs = (N - 1) * (internal nodes) + 1;

+ie for binary tree leaf = internal nodes + 1;